-The quality work is conducted at all levels within the university and involves all staff, students and doctoral students.
-The work includes both the daily operational and strategic activities within the programs, from program level up to central level.
-In the research area both ongoing peer review processes and strategic work with the research activities are included.
-Systematic quality work is defined as the continuous improvement work performed according to given processes and routines with the aim of securing and developing the quality of all educational and research activities.
+The quality work is conducted at all levels within the university and involves all employees, students and doctoral students.
+The work includes both the daily operational and strategic activities within the educations, from program level up to central level.
+The research includes both ongoing peer review processes and strategic work with the research activities.
+Systematic quality work is defined as the continuous improvement work performed according to given processes and routines, with the aim of securing and developing the quality of all education and research activities.

 The image above is a visualization of the systematic quality work at the University of Borås.
-The foundation is made up of the university's fundamental values, its quality policy and the quality culture that permeates the activities in all their parts.
-On the foundation the two pillars consisting of the academies and professional services to the left and the collegiate bodies (committees) to the right is resting.
-Based on the university's organization and division of responsibilities, they constitute the university's performance and reviewing bodies respectively.
-The pillars in turn carry the roof of the university's visions, goals and strategies.
-The heart of competence, the continuous improvement work and a process-oriented working method is the pulse that drives the quality work forward.
+The foundation consists of the university's fundamental values, its quality policy and the quality culture that pervades the activities in all their parts.
+The foundation rests on the two pillars consisting of the academies and professional services to the left and the collegiate bodies (committees) to the right.
+Based on the university's organization and division of responsibilities, they constitute the university's executive and reviewing bodies respectively.
+The pillars in turn hold up the roof of the university's visions, goals and strategies.
+The house`s heart of competence, the continuous improvement work and a process-oriented way of working is the pulse that drives the quality work forward.

 The roles and responsibilities of the committees differ to some extent between education and research.
-With regard to education at all levels, the committees have a direct scrutiny role concerning the structure, implementation and quality of education.
-Since the quality and relevance of the research is continuously evaluated both on a national and an international level through built-in, peer-reviewed collegial processes, this means that the committees do not have the same role within the framework of the university's quality system for research.
+Regarding education at all levels, the committees have a direct scrutiny role concerning the structure, implementation and quality of the education.
+As the quality and relevance of the research is continuously evaluated both on a national and an international level through established built-in, peer-reviewed collegial processes, this means that the committees do not have the same role within the framework of the university's quality system for research.
 Instead, they are expected to provide good conditions for research at a high quality level.
-The duties in this case include appointing criteria/aspects when research is evaluated.
+The tasks in this case include establishing criteria/aspects when research is evaluated.

-The Quality House should be seen as a unity creating the best conditions for the students' learning, for the conduct of research and for the collaboration with the surrounding community.
+The quality house should be seen as a unity creating the best conditions for the students' learning, for conducting research and for the collaboration with the surrounding society.

 Four key words